 MAS: What sets you apart from other artists in your genre?

 Tamara: I believe I have a unique soft-pop sound both in my music and voice.
 Sometimes I get “your song can go country” or ... “you remind me of this teen pop star” or...
 “I can hear your song in a Disney film.”
 It’s so flattering to hear that so many different age groups/ people feel that my music can be marketed in various ways.
 It’s such a wonderful compliment, and I am just so thankful to be able to share my music.
-I really enjoy chatting with fans on Facebook and Myspace, so be sure to look me up!
+I really enjoy chatting with fans on Facebook so be sure to look me up!

 MAS: Who do you get inspiration from or wish to emulate in music and life?